 Amazon: Did you know you can sell your items on Amazon?
 On the site, click “Sell” (may be near the top or in the bottom footer), then “sign up to become an individual contributor”.
 (Scroll past the first option labeled “start selling” because that is for companies to sell products).

 Consignment stores– At stores like Once Upon A Child, you can bring in your toys, baby equipment, clothes, etc., for them to evaluate and make you an offer.
 You can search for kid’s consignment store in your area and be sure to call ahead for details as some stores require an appointment to have your items reviewed.

 On-line consignment stores– Many take only clothing but Kidizen takes books and toys as well as clothing.
 For kid’s clothing, I like My Kid’s Threads and ThreadUp (Get $10 to shop with this coupon LINK!)

 Consignment sales– My favorite is Just Between Friends.
 I (try to) keep up with it throughout the year so when a sale comes up I am ready to drop off my stuff.
 You can also choose to leave any unwanted items to be donated at the end of the sale. http://jbfsale.com/home.jsp.
 You can do a Google search for “kids consignment sales” in your area to find out which sales are closest to you.

 Craigslist– Always an option when selling items.
 There is no listing fee and you can sell just about anything.
 (Always use caution and consider safety first when selling to unknown buyers!)

 Don’t you already feel a weight lifted off your shoulders?
-In a few easy steps you are able to get rid of old toys, helping children in need, and getting more space in your home.
+In a few easy steps, you are able to get rid of old toys, help children in need, and get more space in your home.
 Whew!